Biocomputing-Teaching/Proteines/docs/tallers/AssignmentUI.md

 |:--:|
 |Some related molecules with antiviral properties, including Nirmatrelvir [(Joyce et al., 2022)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9425786/)|

-9. Try fixing the structure using [openbabel](http://openbabel.org/wiki/Main_Page).
+9. Try fixing the structure using [openbabel](http://www.cheminfo.org/Chemistry/Cheminformatics/FormatConverter/index.html).
 Paste the new structure as seen in Chimera.
 10. Can you identify the different functional groups.
 Discover the protein target of this molecule.
 Which of them is relevant for the interaction with the target?

 ### Complex

-11. Can you find a structure in the PDB that contains Nirmatrelivir with its target?
+11. Can you find a structure in the PDB database that contains Nirmatrelivir with its target?
 12. The target is based on a conserved catalytic dyad, Can you recognize it using Chimera?
 13. Check the variability of the target and show in the structure where those variants at the level of aminoacids appear.
 Are they relevant for the function?
 14. What is the mode of interaction between ligand and target?
 Can you elaborate on why would you consider it strong and specific?
 How can this be related to the activity of the protein?